gingerknight/ts_httpServer/README.md

-# TypeScript Web Server from Scratch
+# TypeScript Web Server with JWT, and PostgresDB

-This project is a guided exploration of how to build and host a web server using TypeScript with minimal reliance on frameworks or heavy libraries.
-It’s designed to provide a deep understanding of how the web works under the hood, rather than just wiring together existing tooling.
+Chirpy is a TypeScript/Express service that exposes a small social feed with JWT auth, refresh tokens, and admin utilities.
+It boots an HTTP API, bundles minimal static assets for /app, and includes helpers for validation, metrics, and error handling.

 ## Goals of This Project

 - Understand the fundamentals of web servers
 > Learn what a web server is, how it handles HTTP requests, and how it powers real-world web applications.

-- Build an HTTP server from scratch
+- Build an HTTP server
-> Implement routing, request parsing, and response handling in TypeScript without frameworks like Express, Koa, or Fastify.
+> Implement routing, request parsing, and response handling in TypeScript with a framework.
+(Express)

 - Learn TypeScript for backend development
 > Explore how TypeScript’s static typing improves developer experience, correctness, and maintainability.